fluxninja/aperture/docs/content/guides/api-quota-management/openai.md

 - `Priority label key`: This field specifies the label that is used to determine the priority.
 It is set to `priority` in the policy and SDK code example.
-- `Tokens label key`: This field specifiies the label that is used to determine tokens.
+- `Tokens label key`: This field specifies the label that is used to determine tokens.
 It is set to `estimated_tokens` in the policy and SDK code example.
 - `Workload label key`: This field specifies the label that is used to determine the workload.
 It is set to `product_reason` in the policy and SDK code